-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 He expressed support for same-sex civil unions.
 In 2023, he hinted that he was open to reviewing the practice of celibacy.

-In December 2023, the Vatican in a landmark ruling decided that Catholic priests would be able to administer blessings to same-sex couples, provided these were not given in the context of civil unions or weddings or Church liturgies.
+In December 2023, the Vatican, in a landmark ruling, decided that Catholic priests would be able to administer blessings to same-sex couples, provided these were not given in the context of civil unions or weddings or Church liturgies.

-At the same time, the pontiff remained opposed to gay marriage and abortion and, while he included women in the Vatican’s government, he always ruled out them becoming priests.
+At the same time, the pontiff remained opposed to gay marriage and abortion, and while he included women in the Vatican’s government, he always ruled out their becoming priests.

 Throughout his papacy, Francis often found himself under attack from both conservative and progressive camps.